yugabyte/yugabyte-db/docs/content/latest/drivers-orms/java/yugabyte-jdbc.md

 After setting up the dependenices, we implement the Java client application that uses the YugabyteDB JDBC driver to connect to your YugabyteDB cluster and run query on the sample data.

-We will setup the driver properties for pass in the credentials and SSL Certs for connecting to your cluster.
+We will setup the driver properties to configure the credentials and SSL Certificates for connecting to your cluster.
 Java Apps can connect to and query the YugabyteDB database using the `java.sql.DriverManager` class.
 All the JDBC interfaces required for working with YugabyteDB database will be part of `java.sql.*` package.

 Use the `DriverManager.getConnection` method for getting connection object for the YugabyteDB Database which can be used for performing DDLs and DMLs against the database.